The Right to Relationship in Healthcare

 But it cannot find patterns in information that has been repeatedly separated from its context, inconsistently recorded or left stranded across systems.

-The idea of ‘garbage in, garbage out’ has never been exciting, but calling something ‘clinical AI’ in a presentation does not change that.
+The idea of ‘garbage in, garbage out’ is not new, and calling something ‘clinical AI’ in a presentation does not change that.

 If we want better AI outputs in healthcare, we need better longitudinal data.